WOLFRAM LANGUAGE TUTORIAL

 PopupMenu and ActionMenu

 You have seen how to create and use radio buttons.
 But when there are more than just a few radio buttons, they can become quite awkward to use.
 Another control that lets you choose one element out of a set is the popup menu.
-The PopupMenu function has exactly the same syntax as RadioButtonBar and SetterBar, and provides the same functionality, except with a different interface.
+The PopupMenu function has exactly the same syntax as RadioButtonBar and SetterBar and provides the same functionality, except with a different interface.

 PopupMenu can also take the symbol Delimiter in place of an item, which will draw a rule between two items.
 This is useful for visually grouping like elements.
 Just like a system popup menu, the delimiter cannot be selected or displayed in the collapsed popup menu.

 The syntax also allows you to separate the value assigned to the variable from the display in the menu.
-For example, here is a menu that associates numbers with the variable , but which displays actual words on the menu.
+For example, here is a menu that associates numbers with the variable , but that displays actual words on the menu.

 Notice that once you choose something from a popup menu, the popup menu will remember your choice.
 Not only is it displayed in the collapsed popup menu, but on some platforms it is also marked with a check mark when the menu is expanded or popped up.